 The German Center for Neurodegenerative Diseases (DZNE) is a world-leading internationally oriented research center, committed to discovering new approaches to prevent and treat neurodegenerative diseases.
 To this end, researchers at ten DZNE sites across Germany pursue a translational and interdisciplinary strategy comprising five interconnected areas: fundamental research, clinical research, health care research, population health science, and systems medicine. www.dzne.de

 Postdoctoral Researcher (f/m/d) in Circuit Neuroscience

-We are looking forward to your application consisting of a cover letter stating your motivation and research interests, a CV with publication list, as well as two of the usual references.
-Interviews will first be conducted via video conferencing, followed by a possible on-site visit to Bonn at a later time.
-Applications will be considered until the position is filled.
-For further information and informal enquiries (not applications), please contact Sabine Krabbe (firstname.lastname@example.org).
+We are looking forward to your application consisting of a short cover letter stating your motivation and research interests, a CV as well as two references.
+Please submit your application using the ‘Apply here’ link below.
+For informal enquiries, please contact Sabine Krabbe (firstname.lastname@example.org).
+Interviews will first be conducted via video conferencing, followed by a possible on-site visit to Bonn at a second stage.
+Applications will be evaluated on a rolling basis and considered until the position is filled.

 Dr. Sabine Krabbe